Want to strut your stuff in the Chinese Year of the Rooster?

-The da shuhua (translated as "beating tree flowers") tradition is believed to be more than 500 years old and culminates in a jaw-dropping display where the local blacksmith hurls ladles of molten iron at the city gates, producing a shower of sparks.
+The da shuhua (translated as ‘beating tree flowers’) tradition is believed to be more than 500 years old and culminates in a jaw-dropping display where the local blacksmith hurls ladles of molten iron at town’s city gates producing a shower of sparks.

 Gyeongbokgung Palace, Seoul, South Korea